Not sure how to take those end-of-the-year performance reviews?

 Performance reviews are a necessary evil but changing how you perceive them overall, especially as paralegals, can be a total game-changer.
 There’s no time like the present to shift your mindset and see these reviews and overall self-reflection in your paralegal career as an opportunity to grow and shift gears to accomplish even more in the coming year.

 I can’t believe 2022 is already here and we’re closing out the year in just a few days.
-I know for many paralegals and other legal professionals; the end of the year is a time when you self-reflect and maybe even self-assess.
+I know for many paralegals, legal assistants, and other legal professionals; the end of the year is a time when you self-reflect and maybe even self-assess.
 If you haven’t already, take a moment to ask yourself: How did the year go?
 Did you get a good raise and a nice bonus?

 Some places have moved away from doing paralegal performance reviews at the end of the year around the holidays which I would argue is for the best.

 But, we’ve heard from many of you that your annual performance meetings and evaluations still come at the end of the year making it important for us to cover paralegal performance reviews and what they should really mean to you.

 Even if you don’t have a formal performance review at your firm, this article gives you 4 highly valuable insights and takeaways you won’t want to miss.

 Ready to start getting the most out of your paralegal performance reviews?
 Let’s jump in!

 The first step is a change in mindset.
 Instead of a performance review or performance evaluation, we need to start calling them career development opportunities.

 Stop looking at them as when firms tell us everything we did wrong and why we’re only getting a 2% raise.
 Don’t dread them.
 We need to start looking forward to them as the perfect time of the year to self-reflect.
 More importantly, it’s the perfect opportunity to make a plan for the next year.
 You can decide what you’re going to do differently to improve and turn it into a career development opportunity.